MathiasRenner/bitleaf-blog/_posts/2018-07-17-qwant-the-most-interesting-search-engine-today.md

 <p>The manufacturer is obivously convinced that advertising that is displayed in connection with the search term is interesting enough for the user.</p>
 <p>For those who have disabled JavaScript in their browser to protect their privacy, Qwant offers a "Lite" variant.</p>
 <p>One of the requirements Qwant does not fully meet: Parts of the search results are supplemented by the Microsoft search engine, i.e. "Bing".
 Qwant indexes (i.e. searches) the Internet itself, but this does not seem to work 100% well enough yet.
 Unfortunately, it is not known how high this additional share is.
 In the long run, Qwant wants to get away from Bing of course.</p>
-<p><strong>In summary, Qwant is the search engine that meets the requirements above best - despite its current partial dependence on Bing.</strong></p>
 <h3>Other opinions on Qwant</h3>
 <p>The prominent blogger and IT security specialist <a href="https://www.kuketz-blog.de/suchmaschine-qwant-naeher-betrachtet/">Mike Kuketz</a> also considers Qwant to be one of the best solutions for normal users.</p>
 <p>Critics are skeptical about Axel Springer SE's 20 % stake in Qwant.
 However, Springer's strategy is not subject to any functional restrictions and is understandable.
 Similar to other holdings such as VG Media, Springer is trying to reduce Google's market share and is placing its hopes on Qwant.</p>